 Colon dominant over 7 innings as Braves beat Padres 9-2

-Atlanta Braves starting pitcher Bartolo Colon works in the first inning of a baseball game against the San Diego Padres Sunday, April 16, 2017, in Atlanta.
-Atlanta Braves starting pitcher Bartolo Colon works in the first inning of a baseball game against the San Diego Padres Sunday, April 16, 2017, in Atlanta.
+Atlanta Braves center fielder Ender Inciarte celebrates with teammate Freddie Freeman after hitting a home run in the seventh inning of a baseball game against the San Diego Padres, Sunday, April 16, 2017, in Atlanta.
+Atlanta won 9-2.

 Add your comments below